dapr/docs/daprdocs/content/en/concepts/overview.md

 Dapr has control plane services.
 The `dapr-sidecar-injector` and `dapr-operator` services provide first-class integration to launch Dapr as a sidecar container in the same pod as the service container and provide notifications of Dapr component updates provisioned in the cluster.

-The `dapr-sentry` service is a certificate authority that enables mutual TLS between Dapr sidecar instances for secure data encryption as well as providing identity via Spiffe.
+The `dapr-sentry` service is a certificate authority that enables mutual TLS between Dapr sidecar instances for secure data encryption, as well as providing identity via Spiffe.
 For more information on the `Sentry` service, read the [security overview]({{< ref "security-concept.md#dapr-to-dapr-communication" >}})

 Deploying and running a Dapr-enabled application into your Kubernetes cluster is as simple as adding a few annotations to the deployment schemes.
 Visit the [Dapr on Kubernetes docs]({{< ref kubernetes >}})